stjepanoviccc/employee-management-system/README.md

 **SPRING_JPA_HIBERNATE_DDL_AUTO**: Configures Hibernate to update the database schema automatically (update) based on the entity mappings.
 **Dependencies**: Defines that the bcpp application container depends on the psql-db service, ensuring that the PostgreSQL service is started before the application container.
 This docker-compose.yml file simplifies the deployment and management of the bcpp application and its dependencies by defining them as services within a single configuration file.

-**START APP**:
-It's important to make sure you have existing database source in *application.properties* so .jar file can be builded (it's because of jpa) so it's easiest for you to just manually create database bcpp_db in pgAdmin/any other dashboard and you don't need to configure anything else but if you want you can connect to any database because it will be overwritten with docker-compose.yaml ...
-1. clone project
-2. mvn clean
-3. mvn package
-1. navigate to root folder
-2. use next command in terminal: **docker build . -t bcpp_v1**
-3. use next command in terminal: **docker-compose up --build**
-4. open postman collection provided in src/main/resources and set up enviroment
-5. start sending requests from postman and responses will be created DTOs (you have documentation about postman)...
-6. (optional): to check database in docker use next command in docker terminal:  **psql -h localhost -p 5432 -U postgres bcpp**

 ## Author